SoftwareStudio/TODOListDemo/README.md

 - Safari version 5.1.7

 Fixed bugs:
 - In Internet Explorer popup dialogs do not work correctly.
-They show up but they dissappear with click within a browser so forms cannot be filled. (fix date: 30/10/2012)
+They show up, but they disappear with click within a browser so forms cannot be filled. (fix date: 30/10/2012)

 Preview of app:
  - default view: http://i48.tinypic.com/153wqw8.jpg